Kautenja/PotatoChips/README.md

 namely,
 -   **_32KHz_ Sample Rate:** The S-SMP was designed to run at _32kHz_, so the audio inputs and outputs of the module are locked to _32kHz_.
--   **Stereo Echo Buffer:** Echo buffer for two independent inputs in stereo configuration.
+-   **Stereo Processing:** Echo buffer for two independent inputs in stereo configuration.
 The parameters are the same for both inputs, but the inputs have their own dedicated echo buffers.
 -   **Expanded Delay:** The 15 levels of delay has been upgraded to 31 levels